 So what s it about time that matters within this argument?

 Time is not on the defender's side, and generally speaking its not on the industry's side.
-And time is often unkind to end-users, security consultants, and most of all, members of critical security teams when they carry a massive load in being responsible for safeguarding data, complying with key industry standards, and understanding how to navigate their threatscape effectively to achieve a great percentage of wins against those who attack them.
+And time is often unkind to end-users, security consultants, and most of all, members of critical cyber security teams when they carry a massive load in being responsible for safeguarding data, complying with key industry standards, and understanding how to navigate their threatscape effectively to achieve a great percentage of wins against those who attack them.

 Time again, is critical, to be able to most effectively detect and respond to attacks, uncover behaviors that could place the organization in a more susceptible position to exploits and to prioritize the security incidents accurately based on intelligence around the threats.

 Understanding the demographic make-up of a group perpetrating an attack HAS merit, in fact it has a wealth of merit.
-Particularly as teams monitor different types of attacks, over time, when its clear specific types of IOC's are present and part of a broader campaign.
+Particularly as teams monitor different types of cyber security attacks, over time, when its clear specific types of IOC's are present and part of a broader campaign.
 But its not just understanding who it is - if you know historically who's targeting you, perhaps as a security analyst, you know what those techniques consist of.

 But the game changes when an attack launched pushes through the attack lifecycle and becomes a full-scale breach.
 That is when the rush to determine who becomes the conversation, the story.
 And its when it becomes too late, because by the time its reasonably determined, its too late to go back.
 So who carried this out doesn't really matter relative to that attack, only intelligence going forward for contingent security planning.